Hirosvk/Capstone/proposal/README.md

   Heroku Link

 ## Minimum Viable Product
 (project name) is a web application inspired by Quizlet, a popular classroom tool for foreign language studies.
-On (project name) users are able to memorize new vocabularies in interactive ways, and teachers are able to track students' progress.
+On (project name) students can memorize new vocabularies in interactive ways, and teachers can manage their classes.
 The app will be built using Ruby on Rails and React.js.

-I do not have 4 features listed as required, but I thought that types of features that I am considering might be adequate.

 - [] Hosting on Heroku
 - [] New account creation, log-in, and guest log-in
 - [] Production README.md

 - [] Study Sets (vocabulary lists)
-  - [] Users can create new study sets
+  - [] Users can create, edit, and study sets
+  - [] Users can search for Study Sets created by other Users
   - [] Each set includes the following features:
+    - [] List
+      - [] display the list of all the vocabulary pairs
     - [] Flashcards
+      - [] show each vocabulary pair at a time
     - [] Test
-  - [] The creator of the Study Set can edit and delete
-  - [] Users can search for Study Sets created by other Users

-- [] Test
       - [] Test is randomly generated based on the Study Set
       - [] When User submits Test, the score is recorded in DB
       - [] Users can see their past Test scores

 - [] Classes
-  - [] Users can create classes as Teacher
+  - [] Users can create, edit, and delete classes as Teacher
   - [] Users can search for Classes
-  - [] Users request to join class as Students, and Teacher approves the request.
-  - [] Teacher can add Study Sets to the class
+  - [] Only Teacher can add Study Sets to the Class
-  - [] Teachers can see Student's Test scores of the Study Sets that belong to the Class.
+  - [] Teachers can see Student's Test scores.

 - [] Users
   - [] When logged-in, users see in Navbar: